pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Your algorithm must perform well on the training set before you can expect it to perform well on the dev/test sets.

-In addition to the techniques described earlier to address high bias, I sometimes also **carry out an error analysis on the ​training data**, following a protocol similar to error analysis on the Eyeball dev set.
+In addition to the techniques described earlier to address high bias, I sometimes also carry out an error analysis on the ​training data, following a protocol similar to error analysis on the Eyeball dev set.
 This can be useful if your algorithm has high bias — i.e., if it is not fitting the training set well.

 Suppose you are building a speech recognition system for an app and have collected a training set of audio clips from volunteers.
 If your system is not doing well on the training set, you might consider listening to a set of ~100 examples that the algorithm is doing poorly on to understand the major categories of training set errors.
 Similar to the dev set error analysis, you can count the errors in different categories: